femga/rdr3_discoveries/AI/CPED_RESET_FLAGS/README.md

 29	| set prevent ped falling animation |
 73	| set prevent ped melee attack |
-93	| unknown yet, but using weapons breaks movement | 139	| set prevent ped stamina refill | is stamina refilling 157	|  | is laying on the ground
+93	| unknown yet, but using weapons breaks movement | 139	| set prevent ped stamina refill | is trying melee attack ??
+157	|  | is laying on the ground
 180	| set ped don't have collision |
 185	| set NPCs don't antagonize ped (but attack if provoked by his attack)